 • make a case for change, the business case.

-Requirements for a solution
+BAs determine requirements for a solution

 A key responsibility of a business analyst is to determine the requirements for a solution that will,